Copyright © VegasUnderworld.com. All rights reserved.

 This site does not sell anything and the only advertisement banners displayed are to: Fisher House, Intrepid Fallen Heroes Fund, and Wounded Warriors Project.
 All of which are US Veteran and family assistance programs.
 None of which requested placement or pay us a penny for placement of the banners.
 We cover all operational costs and this site generates zero income.

 As far as trespassing goes, that is also incorrect.
-None of these events have ever crossed posted property.
+None of these events have ever crossed known private property.
 I've seen other sites and YouTube videos of others blatantly trespassing and I do not closely associate with any of them.
 I've turned down invitations to visit mines I know to be privately owned.
 If I find out after visiting a mine that it is private property, I update the mine listing to reflect private ownership.
 I am a firm believer in property rights and, whenever possible, encourage others not to trespass.

 A link to our group rules is at the top of each site page.
 It clearly states:

 "If an area is posted as “No Motor Vehicles”, “No Trespassing”, or “Private Property”, respect the boundary.
 Going around posted signs or barriers exposes you to potential hazards and will only lead to more trail closures.".